mgadd02/Forculus-Gamboge/README.md

 ## Project Description
 The SLARM system integrates door access control with environmental monitoring to provide a secure, data-driven solution for room management.
 A network of IoT boards handles user authentication, sensor data collection, local and remote dashboards, and actuators (LED or servo) to lock or unlock doors.
 Australian English spelling and punctuation are used throughout.
+INTENDED FOR TEMPERATURE SENSITIVE ENVIRONMENTS SUCH AS COLD ROOMS FOR FOOD STORAGE, OR SERVER/COMPUTE ROOMS.

 ## Hardware Components
 - **Primary Door Node (DiscoL475 IoT Discovery Board)**
   - Keypad for PIN entry
+  - Hall effect sensor for door presence (IF REQUIRED)
-  - NFC reader/writer and NFC card for authentication
+  - NFC reader/writer and NFC card for authentication (IF REQUIRED)
   - Ultrasonic sensor for door‐presence detection
-  - Actuator: LED indicator (base node) or servo motor (door node)
+  - Actuator: LED indicator (base node) or servo motor (door node, IF REQUIRED)

 - **Base Node (nRF52840 DK)**
-  - Central BLE gateway for Thingy:52 and DiscoL475
+  - Central BLE gateway for Thingy:52 and DiscoL475 and the M5 Core2 Admin Display
-  - Serial link to Raspberry Pi 5
+  - Serial link to Raspberry Pi 5 running Zephyr Shell Commands ETC for info transfer and logging.
   - Status LEDs for locked/unlocked and temperature warnings

 - **Admin Dashboard Display (M5Core 2)**